Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Conclusion

 \section{Conclusion}

 Harmful-refusal and over-refusal are two distinct phenomena with distinct geometry.
 Harmful-refusal directions are task-agnostic, and they converge in the early-to-mid layers of the network, and can be sufficiently addressed by a single global direction.
 Over-refusal directions are task-dependent: they live inside task-identity clusters, vary across tasks, and span a higher-dimensional subspace.
-The two refusal types are separable from the early-to-mid transformer layers, establishing that the representational basis for a targeted intervention exists.
 Ablating the global refusal direction to fix over-refusal applies the wrong geometry: partial directional overlap produces incidental suppression, but it disrupts the safety mechanism more than addressing over-refusals.
 A task-conditioned method achieves substantially better precision, suggesting that the geometric differences between harmful-refusals and over-refusals are consequential.

 The core finding is that global ablation, effective for harmful-refusal, fails on over-refusal because the two phenomena occupy geometrically distinct subspaces.
 Addressing over-refusal therefore requires methods that are sensitive to task-dependent structure, whether during training or fine-tuning, or through targeted mitigations in the residual stream.
-Future work should examine whether early-layer probes, which already distinguish the two refusal types with high accuracy, can serve as lightweight mechanisms that trigger task-conditioned interventions selectively, without requiring any modification to model weights.